Saturday 26 November 2016

-It is now just over Two years since I joined Twitter, sixteen months since I started this blog, and I can't remember the date when I set up my Facebook page.
+It is now just over four years since I started this blog, also four years since I joined Twitter and I can't remember the date when I set up my Facebook page.
 All of which is NO EXCUSE whatsoever for revisiting some of the more popular blog posts.
 But then, when have I ever needed an excuse.

 Remember this one?

 A vexing week at Hedges Towers.
 I think I am developing Copenhagen Syndrome.
 Every time something goes wrong, I find myself putting on a different jumper and thinking: 'What would Sara Lund do?'
 The new mobile phone is a case in point.
 I decided to upgrade to a new phone when the B H E and U keys died on my ancient one, and the predictive text stuck on 'I am in the bar' rather than 'I am in the car'.
 Wrong impressions were being conveyed, I was having to think sideways every time I sent a text and my street cred was rapidly descending into the clown zone.

 What I had failed to grasp however, was that mobile phone technology has moved on considerably since I bought my little silver 'mum-phone' many moons ago, which means that currently, if you chose for so many reasons, most of them associated with sheer terror and no money, to lurk down the shallow end of the technology pool, your choices are few.
 Basically it was either the black Nokia one that looked almost but not exactly the same as my previous mobile, or the Hello Kitty phone with free pencil set.
 I chose the Nokia; I chose wrong.